Skip to content

 Ride a Horse

-Horse riding is organized at Rugende Park and also Fazenda Sangha on Mount Kigali.
+Horse riding is organized at Rugende Park and also at Fazenda Sangha on Mount Kigali.
 Fazenda Sengha is an outdoor entertainment complex that offers activities such as horseback riding, zip-lining, archery, quad biking, bungee trampoline, pétanque, and more.

 Picnics can also be enjoyed in a lovely garden or patio surrounded by nature and overlooking the Nyabarongo Valley.
 Learners have to first go through lessons on the basics of jumping onto a horse and managing movement.